scottishgovernment/tradingnation.mygov.scot/pages/where-things-are-being-bought.md

 ### Priority group 2
-The 15 countries in the first priority group are:
+The 11 countries in the second priority group are:

 * Japan
 * Australia